shadabmohammad/OIBSIP_23/Task 2/README.md

 - Allows the player to input their guess.
 - Provides feedback on whether the guess is too high, too low, or correct.
 - Keeps track of the number of attempts.
+- Updates the Score Depending On the Number Of Guesses
 - Allows the player to play again if they wish.